filipjohansson/dotfiles/README.md

 MacOS: `brew install stow`

 ## Applications
-This repository contains no fancy scripts.
 Each application must be installed manually and all settings must be stowed individually.

 ### iTerm
 Terminal emulator for MacOS, but you probably want to run Kitty instead.